 Metropole Gestion will maintain an effective conflict of interest management policy that is appropriate with respect to the size, organisation, nature, importance and complexity of its activity.

 The voting policy sets out the principles applied by METROPOLE Gestion when exercising voting rights at general meetings of companies whose shares are held in the portfolio.

 The voting policy is available to by investors.

 Report on exercising voting rights

 This report describes the conditions in which METROPOLE Gestion exercised its voting rights in line with its voting policy.
-The report on exercising voting rights may be obtained by investors by clicking here.
+The report on exercising voting rights is available to investors.

 6. Complaints handling

 As required by the applicable regulations, METROPOLE Gestion has put in place a procedure for handling any complaints it may receive from clients.
 Note that: "a complaint is an expression of client dissatisfaction with the service provider.
 A request for information, an opinion, a clarification or a service does not constitute a complaint".